Gems of the Seine & Unforgettable Douro with Lisbon

 Explore your way with one of this morning’s Scenic Freechoice excursions:

-Village life in the Côa Valley: Visit the small village of Freixo Numão, a traditional village that has been lived in for centuries.
-Learn about local life before visiting Casa Painova estate, see the family home and enjoy a demonstration on how sugared almonds are produced.
-Learn how these nuts are harvested and used in desserts and pastries.
-Enjoy a tasting of almonds and local products.
+Village life in the Côa Valley: Visit the traditional village of Freixo Numão, where life has remained unchanged for centuries.
+Then visit Casa Painova estate for a demonstration on how sweet almonds are produced and enjoy a tasting of almonds, olives and fruit products.

 Pinhão